Vanitas Still Life with Straitjacket

 After our next encounter, I arranged the gear and photographed it with the blinds open.
 The muzzle stood in for a human skull; the straps curled down like lemon peel cascading from the edge of the table… A month or two later he and I broke up, but I had the photographs to remind me of the scenes we did and how dangerous they were.

 During this photo excursion I realized that bondage gear is great subject matter for a vanitas painting, which traditionally depicted items of indulgent luxury combined with reminders of the transience of life, certainty of death, and futility of pleasure.
 In my experience with extreme bondage and breath play, there is always a sense of mortality and imminent danger; it is both exhilarating and terrifying.
-Not only is BDSM a taboo subject in our culture—more so than “vanilla” sex or death itself—but the gear that is today more commonly used for erotic purposes was once used in medicine to “help” people.
+Not only is BDSM still a taboo subject in our culture—more so than “vanilla” sex or death itself—but the gear that is today more commonly used for erotic purposes was once used in medicine to “help” people.
 I found it funny to have insane asylum gear from the 19th century in a 17th-century-style painting.
 I should also note here that my mind was still saturated with all of the canvas, metal, and leather contraptions from the International Museum of Surgical Science where I spent two years in residence.

 Photograph of Bondage Gear

 Other things contributed to my motivation for this project.
 I was facing both public and private horror (namely, Trump was president and my health was declining), and the most reasonable way for me to cope with these things was to embark on a reclusive and masochistic painting that would have me completely engrossed.
 I call it masochistic in retrospect because it turned out to be the most demanding project I ever pursued.
 I both loathed and enjoyed it.
 How could anyone derive pleasure from this method of painting without the accompanying frustration and madness?
-I guess the Dutch had apprentices.
+I guess the Dutch had groups of apprentices.

 I remembered that my friend Chelsey had formal training in 17th century Dutch/Flemish oil painting techniques, which involved layers of glaze on top of a dead layer.
 Based on her advice I decided to go with an alkyd gel and odorless mineral spirits.
 I reviewed my pigment transparencies, and started by drawing lightly in graphite on a gessoed panel followed by underpainting in umber to block out basic values.
 I then proceeded with a brunaille dead layer (brown monochrome instead of the more common black and white grisaille).
 The dead layer entailed months of torture.
 In the meantime, I also went to the Art Institute and took notes on a Pieter Claesz still-life from 1625.